 - Utilize your bank services.
 Banks are more than money in a vault.
 They offer valuable services that students can benefit from like check cashing, debit cards, mobile and online banking, balance alerts, personal loans, direct deposit, financial education and identity theft protection.

 - Be cautious when it comes to money.
 Don’t just trust anyone with your money.
 Be skeptical of classmates, friends or salespeople who have ideas for your money.

 - Save, save, save!
 Things happen, and it’s important that you are financially prepared when your car or computer breaks down or another unexpected emergency occurs.
 No matter how small the amount, you should start putting some money away immediately.

 - Ask.
 This is a learning experience, so if you need help, ask.
 Your parents or your banker are a good place to start and remember – the sooner the better.

-Banks across Virginia are regularly communicating with their customers about smart money management, and the following Virginia banks are directly participating in this year’s Get Smart About Credit program:
+Banks across Virginia are regularly communicating with their customers about smart money management.
+The following Virginia banks have registered to make presentations to nearly 2,000 students through this year’s Get Smart About Credit program:

 - Burke & Herbert Bank

 - Chain Bridge Bank